LeoFu9487/get_next_line/README.md

 pass with 115/115 (all bonus)

-The time complexity of this program is only O(n) (n is the amount of characters in all the files)
+The time complexity of this program is only O(n) (n is the length of line)

 It is much faster than most of implementation with ```ft_strjoin()``` which takes O(n^2) time